What payment methods are available to me when making a payment under $10,000?

 - Improves supplier negotiations of supply terms

-- When do I use a Cheque Requisition?
+- When do I use the Procurement Card (Pcard)?

-The Cheque Requisition can be used for low value purchases as outlined below:
+The eShop Cheque Requisition form can be used for low value purchases as outlined below:

 - Payment for services to individuals who are not employees or students of the University in accordance with the Independent Contractor Questionnaire form